ubuntu-mate/ubuntu-mate.org/blog/20140817-progressing-towards-ubuntu-mate-beta1.md

   * [MATE for Trusty](https://launchpad.net/~ubuntu-mate-dev/+archive/ubuntu/trusty-mate)

 popey attended an Ubuntu Technical Board meeting in early August to find out what our next steps should be.
-During this meeting it was estalished that the Ubuntu Technical Board are supportive of Ubuntu MATE and the [Ubuntu MATE team needs to complete some formalities](https://lists.ubuntu.com/archives/technical-board/2014-August/001989.html) before we can progress our request.
+During this meeting it was established that the Ubuntu Technical Board are supportive of Ubuntu MATE and the [Ubuntu MATE team needs to complete some formalities](https://lists.ubuntu.com/archives/technical-board/2014-August/001989.html) before we can progress our request.
 The Ubuntu MATE team will complete